Lantana Spraying with Drones in the Wide Bay & Burnett

 2024/25 Lantana Spraying Season Overview

-The 2024/25 season for lantana spraying has proven to be successful with some really great results across the South Burnett and Wide Bay.
+The 2024/25 season for lantana spraying has proven to be successful, with some really great results across the South Burnett and Wide Bay.
 Several factors contributed to this positive outcome:

-• Early Rain and Bloom: The early bloom of lantana, triggered by early season rains, allowed for an earlier start to the spraying activities than usual.
+Early Rain and Bloom: The early bloom of lantana, triggered by early season rains, allowed for an earlier start to the spraying activities than usual.

-If you would like to discuss your spraying requirements with us for the coming season get in contact as soon as possible to get placed on the schedule.
+With a wet winter and summer of 2025 predicted, we expect another big year for lantana growth.
+If you would like to discuss your spraying requirements with us for the coming season, get in contact as soon as possible to get placed on the schedule.

 Chemical Choice for Lantana Control

-When managing Lantana, it is crucial to select the appropriate herbicide.
+When managing lantana, it is crucial to select the appropriate herbicide.
 Here are some recommended options:

 Recommended Herbicides

-• Glyphosate - A non selective Herbicide
+Glyphosate - A non-selective herbicide.

 Benefits of Selective Herbicides